Lydwen/lydwen.github.io/index.md

 ### Support or Contact

-If you have any question about my projects or if you just want to talk with me, send me an e-mail at **[dallagnol.tom@gmail.com](mailto:dallagnol.tom@gmail.com)**!
+If you have any question about my projects or if you just want to talk with me, feel free to send me an e-mail at **[dallagnol.tom@gmail.com](mailto:dallagnol.tom@gmail.com)**!
 This github page only contains the video games I've developed, but I have plenty of others projects I've done during my engineering school, either personal projects or school projects!
 Do not hesitate to contact me to talk about all of them.

 You can reach me on **Linkedin** too at **[linkedin.com/in/dallagnoltom/](https://www.linkedin.com/in/dallagnoltom/)** .